htl-leo-medtmc-4/units/README.md

 - REST requests
 - JSON encoding and decoding

+### How to Get a Grade
+#### Winter Term
+- (Home) Exercises are purely for training purpose
+- 3 to 5 Quizzes - related to reading assignments; will be averaged and count 50 % of your grade
+- 2 tests; will be averaged and count 50 % of your grade
+- Voluntary end term exam to fix unclear grading situations

+#### Summer Term
+The summer term is dedicated to the [Specialization](https://leowiki.htl-leonding.ac.at/doku.php?id=class:medt_spezialisierung) where you can choose between three different topics.
+Details can be found on [LeoWiki](https://leowiki.htl-leonding.ac.at/doku.php?id=class:medt_spezialisierung).

 ## Unit 1 - Hello World
 - Mac keys, like [], {}, |, \, ...
 - New project in XCode